aerospike/aws-cloudformation/README.md

 aws-cloudformation
 ==================

-AWS CloudFormation scripts related to Aerospike
+AWS CloudFormation scripts used for [Amazon's Marketplace](https://aws.amazon.com/marketplace/pp/B00LW9382A/)

 Download a copy of this repo using either the Download link or use git clone.